Marketing textbooks are filled with examples of products or services that flopped when they hit the market.

 Even some of the world’s most innovative companies have failed to foresee the impact of new launches on their target market.
 Google, for example, arguably launched its wearable Google Glass concept too soon.
 Its high price did not help, and it failed to connect with consumers.

 Fortunately, there is a way to avoid such failures.
-By conducting product concept testing before a product launch, businesses can develop their ideas in a safe and controlled space with the target audience.
+By conducting product concept testing as part of your market research process, businesses can develop their ideas in a safe and controlled space with the target audience.

 What is Concept Testing?